rooshanriaz/Hack-The-Box-Academy/Introduction to Web Applications.md

 - `XML DOM` - the standard model for XML documents
 - `HTML DOM` - the standard model for HTML documents

+Understanding the HTML DOM structure can help us understand where each element we view on the page is located, which enables us to view the source code of a specific element on the page and look for potential issues.
+We can locate HTML elements by their id, their tag name, or by their class name.
+This is also useful when we want to utilize front-end vulnerabilities (like `XSS`) to manipulate existing elements or create new elements to serve our needs.